AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/extensibility-test-workflow-hooks.md

 The following methods are called once for each test in the class:

 7. All plug-ins **PreTestInit** logic executes.
 8. Current class **TestInit** method executes.
 By default it is empty, but you can override it in each class and execute your logic.
 You can add some logic that is executed for each test instead of copy pasting it for each test.
-For example- navigating to a specific web page.
+For example- navigating to a specific Android activity.
 9. All plug-ins **PostTestInit** logic executes.
 10. All plug-ins **PreTestCleanup** logic executes.
 11. Current class **TestCleanup** method executes.
 By default it is empty, but you can override it in each class and execute your logic.